-And on top of it, if the brands don’t care about the messaging and context of the push notifications, the purpose of this marketing tactic is conveniently lost.
+Also, if the brands don’t bother about the messaging and context of the Push notifications, the goal of this marketing tactic is conveniently lost.

-Studies on personalization
+Studies on Personalization

-A joined research by Kibo and Astound eCommerce says 70% of personalization experiences on an eCommerce websites happen only when the user has logged into the account.
+A joined research by Kibo and Astound eCommerce says 70% of personalization experiences on an eCommerce website happen only when the user has logged into the account.
 Ideally, this shouldn’t be the case.
 It shouldn’t matter if the website visitor is known or unknown – the scope of personalization shouldn’t get limited.

-The eCommerce brand should still engage him or her with relevant recommendations and promotions, and allow access to inventory information to support the buying journey.
+The eCommerce brand should still engage him or her with relevant recommendations and promotions and allow access to inventory information to support the buying journey.
 Speaking of consumer engagement, there’s nothing better than push notifications to interact with potential customers.

 The great thing about push is that you can segment the target audience in a personalized manner and make it work for you.
-Let us learn of four different ways in which you can ensure personalized push notifications:
+Let us learn of six different ways in which you can ensure personalized push notifications:

 Ever wondered how the consumers behave on your website?
 That’s something you must track to be able to engage with them in the immediate future.
 For instance, if Sam shows interest in Kindle on your website but doesn’t even put it in the cart, you can send a push notification using some sort of social proof stating that Kindle is well-liked by people!

 You can even create a sense of urgency around that product and say that it will soon go out of stock!
-By studying the behavioural attributes of a visitor, you can also gauge if he or she is interested in other products as well.
+By studying the behavioral attributes of a visitor, you can also gauge if he or she is interested in other products as well.

-For instance, if Sam shows interest in a pair of gloves and key chain but doesn’t buy them, you can attract him by also “selling” a leather jacket on a discount!
+For instance, if Sam shows interest in a pair of gloves and a key chain but doesn’t buy them, you can attract him by also “selling” a leather jacket on a discount!